July 6 - 13, 2017

 + Ed Zinke

 E. Edward Zinke, a theologian and businessman, was the son of missionary parents who served in Mexico.
 Ed has an MDiv and MA from Andrews University and doctoral candidate status at Catholic University of America in systematic theology.
 He has published various articles and books including the Sabbath School quarterly for the first quarter of 2010 and its accompanying book, “The Certainty of the Second Coming.”
 He was associate director of the Biblical Research Institute at the General Conference from 1971 to 1986.
 He served as president of Ann’s House of Nuts, an international food company, until 2008, when he and his wife sold the company.
-He serves on the Boards of Trustees of Andrews and Oakwood Universities, on the Biblical Research Institute Committee, on the Sabbath School Lesson Committee, the Faith and Science Council, International Board of Ministerial and Theological Education, the advisory committee for the Institute of Archaeology at Southern Adventist University, the operating board of Geoscience Research Institute, the General Conference Executive Committee, and is Vice- Chair of the Ellen G. White Estate.
+He serves on the Boards of Trustees of Andrews and Oakwood Universities, on the Biblical Research Institute Committee, on the Sabbath School Lesson Committee, the Faith and Science Council, International Board of Ministerial and Theological Education, the General Conference Executive Committee, and is Vice- Chair of the Ellen G. White Estate.
 He was co-founder, past president and current treasurer of the Adventist Theological Society.
 He is also active at Spencerville Adventist Church, teaching an adult Sabbath School class.
 Ed and His wife Ann have two sons and are the proud grandparents of seven grandchildren.